icbi-lab/hgsoc/README.md

 # hgsoc
-Code Repository for 'Integrated immunogenomic analyses of high-grade serous ovarian cancer reveal vulnerability to combination immunotherapy'
+Code Repository with the scripts used for data analysis and plot generation for the publication 'Integrated immunogenomic analyses of high-grade serous ovarian cancer reveal vulnerability to combination immunotherapy'